Gi60s/openapi-enforcer-middleware/docs-src/guide/controllers.md

 For example, if you have a controller that requires a connection to the database to operate, you may want to pass that dependency in.
 This improves the testability of your code.

-Accomplishing dependency injection with the Open API Enforcer middleware is a two step process:
+Accomplishing dependency injection with the OpenAPI Enforcer middleware is a two step process:

 1. Define a controller via a function and add parameters to the function signature: